bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WorkingLoad_2dKB03DRb7Wg298fNHgJuO/Documentation.md

-The load that the dropper takes.
+The nominal load that a component can support.